xavier/sicp-notes/lecture_01b.md

 (if <predicate> <consequent> <alternative>)

-> "one of the thing every sorcere will tell you: if you have the name of the spirit you have the power over it"
+> "one of the thing every sorcerer will tell you: if you have the name of the spirit you have the power over it"

 iteration: